 In this way, you can successfully fix the disk is unreadable error on your Mac without any data loss.
-What's more, if you mistakenly clicked on the Initialize button without any backup, you can also try out iBoysoft Mac Data Recovery because it's able to recover files from formatted drives.
+What's more, if you mistakenly clicked on the Initialize button without any backup, you can also try out iBoysoft Data Recovery for Mac because it's able to recover files from formatted drives.

 Still have questions?